Pat Brown: Education

 Californians were energized by the need to catch up with the Soviet Union, which had taken the lead in technology by launching the world's first space satellite Sputnik 1.
 Brown signed the California Master Plan for Higher Education in 1960.
 This new system defined the roles of the University of California, the California State University, and California Community College systems, each with different goals, objectives, offerings, and student composition.
 It provided a model for other states to develop their own similar systems.
 Governor Brown sought free higher education for California students, which the Master Plan provided.
 His successor, Ronald Reagan, would change this policy, insisting on student tuition.
+With the passage of Proposition 13 in 1978, state education funding fell further, straining Brown's Master Plan due to lack of property tax funds.

 Re-election of 1962 against Richard Nixon

 Brown's first term as governor was very successful, but failings on important matters to him were costly.
 Agriculture and special interests defeated his best efforts to pass a $1.25 per hour minimum wage, and Brown's opposition to capital punishment was overruled by the practice being supported statewide.
-Brown was a supporter of Senator John F. Kennedy in the 1960 Presidential election, but Brown's California delegation to the Democratic National Convention did not abide by his support for Kennedy, which nearly cost Kennedy his nomination.
+Brown was a supporter of Senator John F. Kennedy in the 1960 presidential election, but Brown's California delegation to the Democratic National Convention did not abide by his support for Kennedy, which nearly cost Kennedy the nomination.
 Brown's opponent in 1962 was former Vice President Richard Nixon.
-Having narrowly lost the Presidency to John F. Kennedy in 1960, Nixon was not interested in the governorship of his native California other than as a path to the White House.
+Having narrowly lost the presidency to Kennedy in 1960, Nixon was not interested in the governorship of his native California other than as a path to the White House.
 Unfamiliar with California politics and matters, Nixon resorted to accusing Brown of 'softness' against communism, which was not a successful platform.
-In the November 1962 election, Brown was reelected governor, with a four-point margin of victory, whereupon Nixon famously held his self-proclaimed "last press conference" (he would eventually become president in 1969).
+In the November 1962 election, Brown was reelected, by 296,758 votes, whereupon Nixon famously held his self-proclaimed "last press conference" (he would eventually become president in 1969).